InfiniBrains/Awesome-GameDev-Resources/portfolio/02-cases/README.md

 5. go to your repo settings, security, secrets and variables, actions and setup a new repository secret with the name 'UNITY_LICENSE' and the content from your clipboard
 6. run the main action
 7. enable actions and automatic page deployment from a branch gh-pages
+8. edit webgl template with your logo or image

 # Activity 2
 This class is totally up to you.
 Here goes what you should do in class and finish at home.
 The idea is for you to feel a whole process on how to create merge and pull requests to a public repo.